Introducing The Bit, The Nibble, The Byte & The Megabyte

 Do note that if your FPS are low and you would like to increase them, here are two common methods at you can use:

-- The 'cheap' way: Simply turn down the IQ settings in the game until the FPS is acceptable to you.
-Naturally, you will be sacrificing visual fidelity here at the gain of performance/FPS.
+- Cheap method: Turn down the IQ settings in the game until the FPS is acceptable to you.

-Well, everyone.
-Lengthy explanation and introduction over, waiting for you on the next page is the affordable PC.
-The Bit...
+Well folks, waiting for you on the next page is the affordable one, The Bit...